Sayalee-Damle/chatbot-property-finder/README.md

 ## Description

-This tool uses autogen to create agents.
-It accesses a LinkedIn page and gives the summary of the page.
+A tool is created to make an agent.
+It accesses a Property Selling Website and finds the relevant houses out of the natural language query put up by the user.

 ## Installation instructions